mia-platform/documentation/docs/release-notes/roadmap.md

 sidebar_label: Roadmap
 ---

-This page details Mia-Platform public Roadmap.
-This is the result obtained with our strategic vision and the collaboration of partners and stakeholders needs.
+This page shows the public roadmap of Mia-Platform.
+This is the result of our strategic vision and the collaboration of partners and stakeholder needs.

 Our Roadmap is aimed at: